Unsecured debt: Malaysia

 In Malaysia, there are personal loans for the private sector and for the government sector.
 The personal loan interest rate for the private sector is always higher than the government sector because it is of lower risk for the bank to lend to the government sector.
 The government will pay the salary of the civil servants through a payroll system known as the Biro Angkasa and the bank will deduct the monthly installment of the loan from the civil servant's salary through this system, before the salary is even released.
 An example of these loans are cooperative loans.

 Interest rates for personal loans in Malaysia are influenced by either one of these factors: loan amount, loan tenure and income of the applicant.
 In some cases, the bank will take 2 or even 3 of these factors to decide on the appropriate interest rate to be applied to the personal loan.
 In 2013, the Malaysian Central Bank introduces a new maximum loan tenure of 10 years for personal loan (previous maximum loan tenure was 25 years).

+New Zealand

+In New Zealand, unsecured debt is primarily governed by the Credit Contracts and Consumer Finance Act 2003 (CCCFA), which requires lenders to act responsibly and clearly disclose all loan terms.
+Because unsecured debts are not backed by collateral, lenders typically assess creditworthiness using credit reporting information, including repayment history and defaults.

+If a borrower defaults and does not repay voluntarily, a creditor will commonly need a court judgment or enforceable tribunal order before using New Zealand court enforcement processes.
+Once enforcement is available, options may include attachment orders (deductions from wages or benefits) or warrants to seize property.

+Under the Limitation Act 2010, most unsecured debts become statute-barred after six years.
+If no legal action is taken and the debt is not acknowledged or repaid within that period, it generally becomes unenforceable in court.